Gazpacho Recipe (Smooth or Chunky)

 - Make Ahead:

-- Gazpacho is best served cold so refrigerate for at least 2 hours (some say 6 or more).
+- Gazpacho is best served cold so refrigerate for at least 2 hours (longer is better).
 Or speed up the process by putting it in a metal bowl in the freezer for 45 minutes.

 - The gazpacho will keep in the fridge for 4-5 days